 Legislative Issues Fund Donations: Builder and Associate memberships include $25 to support our Vermont Legislative Issues fund.
+Affiliates and Remodeler's Council memberships include $10 to support our Vermont Legislative Issues fund.
 You can donate additional $25 amounts by entering a number 1 or greater next to "Legislative Issues" at the bottom of the page where you enter your membership information under "Add On" section.
-You can also enter the discount code "NOLEG" to opt out of the $25 Legislative Issues Fund donation in that same area.
+You can also enter the discount code "NOLEG25" to opt out of the $25 Legislative Issues Fund donation and "NOLEG10" to opt out of the $10 Legislative Issues Fund donation in that same area.

 For more information, please contact the office at firstname.lastname@example.org or at (802) 876-6200